Stability Pool

-The Stability Pool is an efficient solution for removing under-collateralized debt from Based.
+The Stability Pool is an efficient solution for removing under-collateralized debt from the BSD protocol.
 The pool provides upfront liquidity to repay debt from liquidated vaults—ensuring that the total BSD supply always remains over collateralized.

 When any vault is liquidated, an amount of BSD corresponding to the remaining debt of the vault is burned from the Stability Pool’s balance to repay its debt.
 In exchange, the entire collateral from the vault is transferred to the Stability Pool.